krojzl/sap-hana/pages/platform_specific_architecture/cloud_iaas_aws.md

 Most critical factor for selecting Availability Zones is network latency.
 Latency between individual Availability Zones can significantly differ and therefore it is important to measure network latency using SAP `niping` tool (see [SAP Note 500235: Network Diagnosis with NIPING](https://launchpad.support.sap.com/#/notes/500235) for additional information) and select Availability Zones with minimal latency.

-Furthermore it is important to note that internal numbering of Availability Zones is specific for each individual AWS account.
-Therefore the network latency test must be performed in given account.
+Furthermore, it is important to note that internal numbering of Availability Zones is specific for each individual AWS account.
+Therefore, the network latency test must be performed in given account.
 For additional information please see [AWS: Regions, Availability Zones, and Local Zones - Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones).

 Last thing to consider is whether desired instance types are available inside selected Availability Zones as not all Availability Zones are offering all instance types.